Zariski-dense surface groups in non-uniform lattices of split real Lie groups: Introduction

-Faithfulness of a Hitchin representation plays a crucial role in our construction.
+Faithfulness of Hitchin representations plays a crucial role in our construction.
 We say that a Hitchin representation is \emph{thin} if its image is a thin subgroup of a lattice of $\G$.
-The question we address is: which lattices of $\G$ contains the image of a thin Hitchin representation?
+The question we address is: which lattices of $\G$ contain the image of a thin Hitchin representation?

 The lattices we will consider are \emph{$\mathds{Q}$-arithmetic subgroups} (we introduce this notation to simplify the exposition).
 A \emph{$\mathds{R}/\mathds{Q}$-form} of $\G$ is a $\mathds{Q}$-algebraic group that is isomorphic to $\G$ as an $\mathds{R}$-algebraic group.
 We say that two subgroups $\Gamma_1$ and $\Gamma_2$ of $\G(\mathds{R})$ are \emph{commensurable} if $\Gamma_1\cap\Gamma_2$ has finite index in both $\Gamma_1$ and $\Gamma_2$.
 If $\HH$ is a $\mathds{Q}$-algebraic subgroup of $\GL_n$, we define its \emph{$\mathds{Z}$-points} as $\HH(\mathds{Q})\cap\GL_n(\mathds{Z})$.
 This latter depends on the embedding of $\HH$ in $\GL_n$, but two different embeddings give rise to commensurable subgroups.